 5. This report provides details of the likely capital resources available in 2020/21 and compares these to the capital bids for the year as submitted by Services.
-In view of the excess of bids over resources a proposed capital programme for 2020/21 has been developed for consideration, initially by the Executive on the 13th February prior to Council on the 27th February.
+In view of the excess of bids over resources a proposed capital programme for 2020/21 has been developed for consideration by the Council.